conan-io/docs/mastering/conditional.rst

       Note the use of ``None`` value in the ``os``, ``compiler`` and ``build_type`` settings described above will allow them to take the values from *settings.yml* file

+We strongly recommend the use if the first approach whenever it is possible and use the second one only for those cases where a stronger constrain is needed for a particular recipe.

 .. seealso::